McIntosh Memorial Library Computer/Internet Acceptable Use Guidelines

 - Users may not abuse the library’s equipment.
 Library staff has the right to monitor the use of the equipment.

 Library staff cannot control or be responsible for specific information users may locate on the Internet.
 In addition, the information on the Internet is constantly changing.
 Just as libraries do not endorse the viewpoints of materials in their collections, they do not endorse viewpoints of materials found in their electronic information.
-The library accepts no responsibility for information on screens, which may be inadvertently viewed by others.
+The library accepts no responsibility for information displayed on screens which may be inadvertently viewed by others.